robomq/robomq.io/docs/STOMP.md

 1. A queue binds to the exchange with a routing key K;
 2. When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R;

 In this case, each consumer will have its own queue.
-The queue names are auto-generated and they are bound to the direct exchange by their specific routing keys.
+The queue names are auto-generated and they are bound to the direct exchange by their particular routing keys.

 **Routing filter**